 Project partners were:

-Three other projects received special recognition this year:
+Two other projects received special recognition this year:

 View a list of research projects that have previously received the Research Partnership Award.